martinmogusu/django-daraja/docs/pages/quick_start.rst

         MPESA_SHORTCODE=mpesa_shortcode

         # Shortcode to use for Lipa na MPESA Online (MPESA Express) transactions
-        # This only has a different value on sandbox, you do not need to set it on production
+        # This is only used on sandbox, do not set this variable in production
         # For sandbox use the Lipa na MPESA Online Shorcode provided on test credentials page

         MPESA_EXPRESS_SHORTCODE=mpesa_express_shortcode

         #Type of shortcode